boringlee24/containerized_distributed_training/README.md

 ```
 On AWS EC2 console, stop or terminate the instance.

-# Introduction to running the benchmarks on discovery
+# Introduction to running the benchmarks on discovery (Northeastern Cluster)

+Learn more about the Northeastern Research Computing cluster here: https://rc.northeastern.edu/

 The P100 and V100 GPU experiments can be run on discovery cluster.